davidzwfu/web3-arkane-provider/README.md

 **NOTE**: Production environment handles main networks while Staging handles test networks.
 Switching between environments is currently not supported but will be added in a future release.

+- Set `env.NEXT_PUBLIC_ENVIRONMENT` to either 'development' or 'production'
-- Fill in `env.NEXT_PUBLIC_PROJECT_ID` with your WalletConnect Project ID
+- Set `env.NEXT_PUBLIC_PROJECT_ID` to your WalletConnect Project ID

-- Replace all the `EXAMPLE` functions with your own implementation.
-Located in the following files:
+- Replace the `EXAMPLE` functions with your own implementation.
+Found in the following files:
   - page.js
   - AuthRequest.js
   - SessionRequest.js